SlocalDecor/slocal-decor/README.md

 ## Project Blurb

 Slocal Decor is a community art and decor exchange built for the SLO/Cal Poly crowd.
 Users can sign up, post new pieces with photos and dimensions, browse the latest arrivals, save favorites, and reach out to owners to claim or transfer items.
-The app pairs a React + Vite frontend with a Node/Express + MongoDB backend, giving students a simple way to circulate decor instead of letting it collect dust.
+On a technical note, the app pairs a React + Vite frontend with a Node/Express + MongoDB backend.

+Join us in giving students a simple way to circulate beautiful art and decor instead of letting it collect dust!

+Fill your heart with slocal art :)

 ## Class Diagram